-... part of Eagle Hill Publications' series of regional natural history journals covering eastern North American and the western North Atlantic region.
+... part of Eagle Hill Publications' series of natural history science journals covering eastern North America, Central and South America, the Caribbean, as well as urban areas worldwide.

 The Southeastern Naturalist (Print ISSN #1528-7092 and Online ISSN # 1938-5412) is a peer-reviewed journal that publishes original articles focused on natural history research related to all aspects of the biology and ecology of terrestrial, freshwater, and marine organisms and the environments of the southeastern portion of North America.
 The journal offers: